Ceelog/phpdoc-en/src/ref/filesystem.md

 ### Notes

 > **Note**: <span class="simpara"> If PHP cannot create a file in the
-> specified `dir` parameter, it falls back on the system default.
-On
+> specified `directory` parameter, it falls back on the system default.
-> NTFS this also happens if the specified `dir` contains more than 65534
+> On NTFS this also happens if the specified `directory` contains more
-> files. </span>
+> than 65534 files. </span>

 ### See Also